grouparoo/grouparoo/clients/@grouparoo/web/README.md

 </html>
 ```

-To initialize a client, you'll need to provide:
+To initialize a client (per the above examples), you'll need to provide:

 - **host** (required): The publicly-available URL of your Grouparoo server/cluster.
 - **apiKey** (required): An API Key that you have generated in your Grouparoo server, with `write` access to the `events` topic.
 - **path** (optional): The route to post events too.
 Default: `/api/v1/track`
 - **anonymousId** (optional): An ID you would like to use for the `anonymousId` for this client.
 By default, we will generate a unique UUID for this browser and store it in a cookie for future use.
+However, if your application already has the notion of a unique ID for every visitor, you can apply it here.
 - **errorHandlers** (optional): An array of functions to pass errors too.
 This is helpful if you want to display tracking errors to the user, or log them with a tool like New Relic.
 - **logging** (optional): Should tracking events be logged to browser console?
 Default: `false`
 - **cookie** (optional): What is the name of the cookie to store the `anonymousId`?
 Default: `grouparoo-anonymous-id`
 - **cookieTTL** (optional): How long should the tracking cookie exist for?
-Default: 90 days.
+Set in ms. Default: `(1000 * 60 * 60 * 24 * 90)`, i.e: 90 days.
-  - This setting will effect your session duration for `new_session` events triggered the `page` higher-order event.

 ## Creating Events